jhpyle/docassemble/_docs/fields.md

 cannot be controlled in real time when the user is looking at the screen.

+## <a name="disabled"></a>`disabled`

+If the `disabled` field modifier is set to `True` or to a Python expression that evaluates to a true value, the field will be displayed as normal, but will be disabled.

+{% include side-by-side.html demo="disabled-field" %}

+When the field is `disabled`, this also has the effect of `required:
+False`.

+When the user presses the Continue button, the variable associated with the field will be ignored; it will not be defined or changed.

+Note that if the interview logic has arrived at the `question` because it needs the value of a variable that is listed as a field under `fields` in the `question`, but you have `disabled` the field, the interview logic will ask the `question` again after the user presses Continue.
+You can avoid this problem by defining the variable with a different block, and using a different variable name for the disabled field.

+{% include side-by-side.html demo="disabled-field-dummy" %}

+Note that the `disabled` modifier is unrelated to the [`disable if`], [`js disable if`], and [`disable others`] modifiers.

+## <a name="under text"></a>`under text`

+You can guide users as to how they should fill out a text field by displaying text under the field.
+You can use [Mako] templates within `under text`.

+{% include side-by-side.html demo="under-text" %}

 ## <a name="hint"></a>`hint`

 You can guide users as to how they should fill out a text field by